tezos/tezos/docs/introduction/howtorun.rst

 Once we have ``p`` and ``n``, the expected number of times that we might get selected is ``p * n`` (the mean of the distribution).
-Over many cycles our chances will fall around the mean, in some cycles we will unlucky get less rights, but in some cycles we might get lucky and be assigned more rights!
+Over many cycles our chances will fall around the mean, in some cycles we might get unlucky and be assigned fewer rights, but in some cycles we might get lucky and be assigned more rights!
 Clearly we would like to plan ahead and have enough deposits to cover also the "lucky" cycles so we need to compute a sort of "maximum" number of rights that is safe for `most cases`.